 Guide

 Automated email workflows handle sensitive data.
 This guide covers the operational security practices needed to run Nylas CLI in production: API key rotation without downtime, audit logging that satisfies SOC 2, credential storage best practices, data handling policies, and permission scoping.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 Where Nylas CLI stores credentials